hariom-rai-21/Data-Science/Important Question.md

 ### 8. What is Unstructured Data?
 Explain with example.
 ### Answer:Unstructured data is information that does not follow a predefined format or structure.
 It includes text, images, audio, and videos, making it difficult to store in traditional databases.
 For example, customer reviews on e-commerce sites, tweets on Twitter, or medical imaging like X-rays.
 Data Science techniques like NLP and computer vision are used to analyze such data

+### 9. List out the advantages of web scraping.
+### Answer: Web scraping helps extract useful data from websites automatically.
+Its advantages include gathering real-time market trends, competitor analysis, lead generation, product pricing comparison, and research data collection.
+It saves time, reduces manual effort, and ensures large-scale data availability.
+Businesses use it to monitor markets, while researchers use it to collect datasets for analysis and experiments.